tmux-python/tmuxp/docs/configuration/index.md

 # Configuration

-The configuration syntax is declarative and based on tmux's Session, Window and Panes hierarchy.
-Both JSON and YAML is accepted.
+tmuxp loads your terminal workspace into tmux using config files.

+The configuration file can be JSON or YAML.
+It's declarative style resembles tmux's object hierarchy: session, window and wanes.

 ## Launching your session

-When you have `tmuxp` installed in your environment alongside tmux, you can load a workspace with:
+Once you have `tmuxp` installed alongside tmux, you can load a workspace with:

 ```console
 $ tmuxp load ./path/to/file